WPW Syndrome in the Era of Catheter Ablation: Insights From a Registry Study of 2169 Patients

 The authors concluded that in patients with a WPW pattern on the electrocardiogram, the risk of a life-threatening arrhythmia depends on the intrinsic properties of the accessory pathway, not on symptoms.

 The results support the use of electrophysiologic testing for risk stratification and identification of appropriate RFCA candidates among asymptomatic patients with a WPW pattern.

-    Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Implantable Devices, EP Basic Science, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Congenital Heart Disease, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Quality Improvement
+Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Implantable Devices, EP Basic Science, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Quality Improvement

 Keywords: Registries, Tachycardia, Supraventricular, Follow-Up Studies, Wolff-Parkinson-White Syndrome, Heart Conduction System, Atrial Fibrillation, Heart Arrest, Electrocardiography